Contact person

 “The entire industry is working frantically, essentially against the clock,” says Tomas Bodeklint, a research and business developer at RISE.

-It all boils down to the new requirements for type-approval in compliance with regulation UNECE R155.
-The regulation is already in use to some extent but comes into force in its entirety on 1 July 2024.
+It all boils down to the new requirements for type-approval in compliance with regulation UNECE R155 which came into force in its entirety on 1 July 2024.

 Tomas Bodeklint sees the new regulation as part of a more overarching trend in global efforts to counter cyber threats.
 In recent years, the EU in particular has begun regulating data protection, AI use, cyber security and more.